-Darzah was created with one goal in mind, empowering women in the West Bank.
-If it wouldn’t have been for the group of local mothers that approached us, voicing their desire for work, Darzah simply wouldn’t exist (read more about how Darzah was founded here).
-That is why our mission to empower women will always be central to everything that we do.
+Darzah began with one goal in mind, empowering women in the West Bank.
+If not for the group of local mothers who approached us, voicing their desire for work, Darzah would not exist.
+This is why our mission to empower women will always be central in everything we do.

-In 2019, our 6 full-time artisans participated in a 6-month long beginner course in leatherworking.
-Learning this new trade was thrilling for them and the artisans have been eager to put their new skills to use, working on new designs for upcoming collections.
-This training means that some of our leather products, such as Key Fobs and Purses, are now made from start to finish by our female artisans.
-We hope to secure funding soon for training in the next stage of leatherworking and the art of shoemaking, taught through an 18-month long course.
+Darzah is always looking for ways to introduce new skills and trades to our artisans.
+In 2019, our six full-time workers participated in a six-month long course in leatherworking.
+Learning a new trade is both thrilling and rewarding for these women who are always excited to put their skills to use.
+This training means that some of our leather products, such as key fobs and bags, are now made start to finish by our women artisans.
+We are hoping to secure more funding soon to begin training in shoemaking and the next stages of leatherworking, taught through an 18-month long course.

-Our commitment and dedication have been recognized both locally and internationally.
-The supportive nature of our organization has become well known in local communities, with new applications being received each week from local Palestinian women interested in working for Darzah.
-In addition to this local recognition, our work has even been endorsed by the Fair Trade Federation.
-Our Fair Trade certification is a reflection of our promise to provide fair wages to our employees, implement sustainable manufacturing practices, and supporting marginalized communities.
+Our commitment and dedication to women empowerment has been recognized both locally and internationally.
+The supportive nature of our organization has become well known in local communities, where new applications from women looking to join Darzah are being received each week.
+In addition to local recognition, our work has even been endorsed by the Fair Trade Federation.
+Our Fair Trade certification is a reflection of our promise to provide fair wages to our employees, implement sustainable manufacturing practices, and support marginalized communities.

 Read more about how Darzah was founded here, or send us an email at firstname.lastname@example.org to learn more about how we are working to empower women in the West Bank.